thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/The_Mind_Arts/Legilimency.md

 ---
+collection: Harrypedia
-title: "The Mind Arts: Legilimency"
+title: The Mind Arts: Legilimency
-author: "Luke Scheirer"
+author: Luke Scheirer
 ---

 Legilimency might not be quite reading your thoughts like a book, but it